Stop using the Bechdel Test to Measure Feminism

 - In 2015, females comprised 22% of protagonists, 18% of antagonists, 34% of major characters, and 33% of all speaking characters in the top 100 domestic grossing films.

-This isn’t even getting into race and sexuality, which are their own massive topics.
+This also isn’t even getting intersectional with race and sexuality, which are their own massive topics.
 Suffice it to say, overall, white straight women have it the best.
-Obviously.
+This is likely unsurprising.

 I am not getting into this topic right now- intersectionality in feminism is very important but to discuss the Bechdel Test as a whole I can’t get into it any more specifically right now.
 If you want to read about how garbage the film and television industries are to women, especially women of color and LGBT women, read here: